DIY: Home Renovations on a Budget

 Is Purchasing a fixer-upper really worth it?

 I purchased my first home.
 Yayyyyyyy!
 While the butterflies have yet to settle within my stomach from the excitement, the reality is beginning to set in.
 My new home is in need of some major TLC.
 It’s going to be a lot of work and take quite some time to complete all the needed repairs, updating and upgrading.
-I cannot afford to hire people to do all the work so I will be tackling each repair myself.
+A friend of mine suggested someone like these Denver roofers but I cannot afford to hire people to do all the work so I will be tackling each repair myself.

 If you were to have asked me two weeks ago if I would see myself doing some pretty drastic home renovations, the answer would have been no. I did not foresee myself taking on home renovations – but here I am!
 That said, I am not a novice when it comes to hard work, specifically home renovations or constructing a building from the basement on up.